shobhit-mittra/vsd_pd_workshop/Theory.md

 - The compiler then, uses the source files generated through the high-level language to create object files.
 These object files contain the **Instruction Sets** whose syntax is specific to the architecture of the chip of the system. eg : 8086 instruction sets, RISC-V instruction sets etc.

 - These instruction sets are interpreted by the Assembler and is used to finally generate machine language program that contains 0s and 1s in the form of operation-code or **op-code** in short.
-These op=code are understood by the chip and directs the hardware to perform the task in order to generate desired results.
+These op-code are understood by the chip and directs the hardware to perform the task in order to generate desired results.

 <br/>